David-Ballines/Snake_Game/README.md

-# Snake_Game
-My rendition of the classic Snake game

-# Instructions
-The snake starts at the top left corner of the board.
-To move the snake press one of the four arrow keys.
-Move the snake to collect the orange pellets to gain another section.
-Avoid touching sections of the snake body with the head.
-You can set the walls to either be hassards or wrap around when you touch them by changing the "wrap" variable to true or false.

-# Installation
+# Snake Game

-1. Download the repository files from the download section
+Rendition of the classic video game Snake.
+The objective of the game is to collect the orange circles on the board while trying not to touch any of your body sections.
+After the leading section of the snake goes over the orange a new section will be added to the end of the snake.
+There is a "wrap" boolean on line 49 in class "Gameplay" that can be set to true or false.
+When the boolean is set to true the snake can pass through the walls of the play area and wrap around to the other side.
+If the boolean is set to true, the game will end if the leading section hits the wall.
+The speed of the snake can be modified by changing the variable delay, making the number higher will make the snake move slower while decreasing the number will make it move faster.
+You move the leading section of the snake by using the arrow keys on your keyboard.

+## Getting Started
+The project requires Java 13 which can be downloaded following this website: https://www.oracle.com/java/technologies/javase-jdk13-downloads.html.
+Download any Java IDE such as Eclipse or IntelliJ.
+Once downloaded, set up the configuration to JRE 13 and the SDK to Java 13.
+Open the the entire project folder inside the IDE and run the project.

+### Installing

-2. Import the files into any Java IDE
+Import the project into the desired folder.
-3. Run the application